nrsundar/CustomerGenAINewsAWS/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- OpenAI for GPT-4o API
-- AWS for serverless infrastructure
-- Trafilatura for content extraction
-- All corporate public websites for authentic GenAI related news/content

 ## 📞 Support

 If you encounter any issues or have questions: